NL5 Line-scanning confocal microscopy add-on

 55 fps (@ 2048 x 2048)

-NL5 the latest in Line-Scanning Confocal Microscopy
+NL5: The Latest in Line-Scanning Confocal Microscopy

 NL5 is an excellent add-on to any research microscope.
 It allows for converting a wide-field system into a fast scanning confocal with high resolution and sensitivity.

-The benefits of using NL5
+The Benefits of Using NL5

 NL5 does not cause any pinhole cross-talk, as it has only one slit pinhole.
 Pinhole cross-talk is associated with spinning disk systems, because they contain a disk with multiple pinholes combined and the out-of-focus light can sometimes pass through the closeby pinholes.
 This effect is more evident when imaging deep within the sample, making NL5 the ideal system for those applications.